Mississippi Power

-Mississippi Power (NYSE: MPJ) is an investor-owned electric utility and a wholly owned subsidiary of Atlanta-based Southern Company.
-Mississippi Power Company (MPC) is headquartered in Gulfport, Mississippi.
+Mississippi Power, preciously known as Mississippi Power Company (MPC), is an electric utility company.
+Its headquarters are in Gulfport, Mississippi, and it is a subsidiary of Atlanta-based, Southern Company.

-Mississippi Power has 1,253 employees and serves most of the cities, towns, and communities within the 23 counties of southeast Mississippi.
+Mississippi Power has more than 1,000 employees and serves most of the cities, towns, and communities within the 23 counties of southeast Mississippi.
 The utility also serves six Rural Electrification Administration-financed electric cooperatives: Coast EPA (Electric Power Association), Singing River EPA, Southern Pine EPA, Dixie EPA, Pearl River EPA, and East Mississippi EPA - and one municipality, City of Collins, with wholesale electric power which, in turn, they resell to customers in southeast Mississippi.
 Based on public data from the U.S. Energy Information Administration, Mississippi Power's 2018 price of electricity to retail customers averaged 8.99 cents, compared to a national average of 10.58 cents.

 History

 Mississippi Power Company was founded in 1925.
 In 1949, Southern Company was established as a holding company for four utilities, one of which included Mississippi Power Company.

 Formerly known as Mississippi Power Company from 1925 to 1976, the company shortened to Mississippi Power, and has maintained that name ever since.